fz-rit/TrueColorHSI/README.md

 # TrueColorHSI
 ## Overview
+Traditional methods for visualizing hyperspectral images often use only a few selected spectral bands, which can lead to incomplete or distorted images that don't reflect how we truly see the world.
+These approaches also overlook how our eyes naturally perceive color.

-TrueColorHSI is a Python toolkit that turns hyperspectral images into color visuals that reflect how we truly see the world.
-Unlike traditional methods that rely on a few chosen bands, it uses colorimetric science, standard illuminants, and standard observers to integrate over the whole visible spectrum.
-It generates vivid, accurate images that help users better understand and explore the input hyperspectral data.
+**TrueColorHSI** solves this by using colorimetric science, standard illuminants, and standard observers to integrate the entire visible spectrum.
+This results in vivid, accurate images that better represent hyperspectral data and are easier for users to understand, providing a more intuitive and natural way to explore the information.

 ## Setup Instructions